 The analysis of nuclear plants includes annual avoidable costs and incremental capital expenditures from the Nuclear Energy Institute (NEI) based on NEI's calculations of average costs for all U.S. nuclear plants.
-52 The analysis includes the most recent operating cost data and incremental capital expenditure data for single unit plants and multi unit plants published by NEI, for 2022.
-This is likely to result in conservatively high costs for the forward looking analysis.
-NEI average operating costs have decreased since their peak in 2012 (a 10.8 percent decrease from 2012 through 2022 for all plants including single and multiple unit plants).54 NEI average incremental capital expenditures have decreased since their peak in 2012 (a 34.5 percent decrease from 2012 through 2022 for all plants including single and multiple unit plants).55 NEI's incremental capital expenditures peaked in 2012 as a result of regulatory requirements following the 2011 accident at the Fukushima nuclear plant in Japan.
+The analysis includes the most recent operating cost data and incremental capital expenditure data for single unit plants and multi unit plants published by NEI, which is for 2023.
+NEI average operating costs have decreased since their peak in 2012 (a 7.5 percent decrease from 2012 through 2023 for all plants including single and multiple unit plants in nominal dollars; a 33.0 percent decrease in real 2023 dollars).
+NEI average incremental capital expenditures have decreased since their peak in 2012 (a 32.8 percent decrease from 2012 through 2023 for all plants including single and multiple unit plants in nominal dollars; a 51.1 percent decrease in real 2023 dollars).
+NEI's incremental capital expenditures peaked in 2012 as a result of regulatory requirements following the 2011 accident at the Fukushima nuclear plant in Japan.

 The results for nuclear plants are sensitive to small changes in PJM energy and capacity prices, both actual and forward prices.
 When gas prices are high and LMPs are high as a result, net revenues to nuclear plants increase.
 In 2014, the polar vortex resulted in a significant increase in net revenues to nuclear plants.
 When gas prices are low and LMPs are low as a result, net revenues to nuclear plants decrease.
 In 2016, PJM energy prices were then at the lowest level since the introduction of competitive markets on April 1, 1999, and remained low in 2017.
 As a result, in 2016 and 2017, a significant proportion of nuclear plants did not cover annual avoidable costs based on current year prices.

-51 Operating costs from: Nuclear Energy Institute (December 2023).
-"Nuclear Costs in Context," <a href="https://www.nci.org/resources/reports-briefs/nuclear-costs-in-contexts-.
-Individual plants may vary from the average due to factors such as geographic location, local labor costs, the timing of refueling outages and other unit specific factors.
-This is the most current NEI data available.
-In 2018, high gas prices and high LMPs resulted in a significant increase in net revenues for nuclear plants in PJM.
+60 In 2018, high gas prices and high LMPs resulted in a significant increase in net revenues for nuclear plants in PJM.
 Energy prices in 2018 were significantly higher than in 2017.
 Although energy prices in 2019 were lower than in 2016, higher capacity market revenues more than offset the difference.
 In 2020, PJM energy prices were at the lowest level since the introduction of competitive markets, even lower than in 2016.
 Average energy prices in 2022 were higher than energy prices in any year since the inception of PJM markets in 1999.
-Based on forward prices as of December 29, 2023, expected nuclear plant energy revenues for 2024 and 2025 are higher than actual revenues in all years since 2014, with the exception of 2022.
-The actual net revenue results for individual nuclear plants are a function of the degree to which actual unit costs are less than or greater than the benchmark NEI data.
+Based on forward prices as of December 31, 2024, expected nuclear plant energy revenues for 2025 and 2026 are higher than actual revenues